European-XFEL/Karabo/doc/concepts/gui.rst

 * The central scene, which is used to display custom views
 * The configurator panel, which lists *all* properties and slots available for a device as appropriate for your access level
-* The logging panel, giving access to global logging and notification messages, alarms and an an iKarabo console
+* The logging panel, giving access to global logging, the alarm service and an an iKarabo console
 * The project panel, giving you a logical view on the projects you have loaded
-* The navigation panel, which gives you a live view of the system in a flat hierarchy and allows for filtering.
+* The navigation panel, which gives you a live view of the full system topology and allows for filtering.

-In order to connect yourself to a domain, click on the connect icon.
-The following dialoag will appear, asking you for your credentials and the domain you would like to connect to.
-The ``GUI server`` combo-box will update itself to the list of GUI-servers available for this domain.
-Further you can choose if the GUI should open the last view you had configured for this client.
+In order to connect yourself to a ``GUI server``, click on the connect icon.
+The following dialoag will appear, asking you for your credentials and the gui server with port you would like to connect to.
+The ``GUI server`` combo-box will remember the last used gui servers up to a maximum of 5.

 .. figure:: images/gui/connect_dialog_current.png